-They were an assembly of those considered most qualified to direct the collective destiny of an entire society.
+They were an assembly of those considered most qualified to direct the collective destiny of an entire civilization.
 These self-appointed gods congregated in a fashion that mimicked the most glorified legislative bodies from the long lost Olympian societies shrouded in myth and perpetuated through legend.

 Usually, the life and death implications of their decisions played out in the long term, manifesting themselves into consequences so far removed that to most how it might be connected mystifying.
 For the first time, the executors of Teranasima had to literally dole out death sentences to a wayward mass of people their data models had deemed to be “excess population.”
 Peoples whose very existence had been cultivated by more favorable circumstances that no longer existed.
-Just like the ruling bodies of the past they were attempting to duplicate they were also a collective of individuals with conflicting self-interest, values, and visions.
+Just like the ruling bodies of the past, they were attempting to duplicate.
+They were also a collective of individuals with conflicting self-interest, values, and visions.
 They started out convinced cold logic would provide a unifying and uncontestable course of action in all situations.
-Inevitably this self-denying ideology lead them to an impasse and eventual paralysis in the face of disaster.
+Inevitably this self-denying ideology leads them to an impasse and eventual paralysis in the face of disaster.

 “Are you actually suggesting we kill off the families of reactor 29 casualties?!”
-Thundered an indignant executor?
+Thundered the indignant executor?
 “What credibility will we have if we can’t be trusted even to feed the people we promised to take care of?!”

 “Sentimentality is going to make any rational response to this crisis impossible.”
 The other executor replied sharply.
-“If anyone should be able to understand sacrificing for the greater good it should be the families of reactor 29.”
+“If anyone should be able to understand sacrificing for the greater good, it should be the families of reactor 29.”

 “That’s disgustingly cynical!”
 Another voiced chimed in.

 The orderly debate fragmented into several different arguments.